Learn To Sail

 Our policy is to make learning to sail affordable for families.
 We make first class boats available so that parents are not faced with the expensive costs of acquiring competitive sailing dinghies for their children.

-There is an expectation that parents will participate in a rostered system to help with the smooth operation of the programme.
+There is an expectation that parents will participate in a rostered system to help with the smooth operation of the program.
 The three key areas are:

 1. On shore support during sessions